-2.14 Built-in automatic checking facility
+2.15 Built-in automatic checking facility

 A device which allows verifying, by involving all relevant internal elements, that the breath alcohol analyser is suitably adjusted.
-Such a device may include internal checking elements or additional checking externals elements to be connected to the instrument such as optical or electrical filters or cylinder with a know concentration test gas.
+Such a device may include internal checking elements (for example signal stability, temperature stability) or additional checking external elements to be connected to the instrument such as optical or electrical filters or cylinder with a known concentration test gas.

-2.15 Drift
+2.16 Drift